 - A structured program which supports men’s learning, offers alternatives and assists men in understanding and taking responsibility for their violence, anger and abuse.

 - An environment where access to information assists men to develop positive strategies to resolve their difficulties.

 - Referrals and links to services that meet the needs of each individual participant.

-- An extended support service, counselling and assistance post the completion of the three month program for sustained behaviour change.
+- An extended support service, counselling and assistance post the completion of the six month program for sustained behaviour change.

 Who Can Communicare Breathing Space Help?

 Our Communicare Breathing Space program is available to all men who have been abusive in their intimate partner or family relationship and is ready and willing to make long-term behavioural changes.

 Men can access our Communicare Breathing Space program via a self-referral, referral by a supporting agency or they may be court mandated to participate.